IPS-LMU/transcription-portal/README.md

 Clone this repository and install all dependencies using `npm install`.
 It is recommended to use WebStorm or PHPStorm IDE and the tslint settings from `tslint.json` in order to check the code style automatically.

 For this project <a href="https://github.com/commitizen/cz-cli">commitizen</a> is used.
 If you want to contribute to this project you should make use of this tool to create commit messages important for the changelog (other commit messages will be ignored otherwise).
-For WebStorm or PHPStorm there is a <a href="https://plugins.jetbrains.com/plugin/9861-git-commit-template">Commit Template Plugin</a> to create this templates.
+For WebStorm or PHPStorm there is a <a href="https://plugins.jetbrains.com/plugin/9861-git-commit-template">Commit Template Plugin</a> to create these templates.

 ### Development server